Terms & Conditions Acceptable Use Policy Take Down Policy Privacy Policy Contact Us

 Types of Turkish Passports

-Regular Passport - This passport is issued to a Turkish citizen who is not qualified for any type of passport.
+Regular Passport – Referred to as the Navy Blue Passport, this passport is issued to a Turkish citizen who is not qualified for any type of passport.
 Another name for this passport is Turkish Navy Blue Passport.
 To obtain a regular passport, you must present the following requirements such as birth certificate, proof of citizenship, certificate of identity, copy of a passport type photograph and self-addressed stamp in an envelope.

-Special Passport – Issuances of this type of passport are for former members of the National Assembly, Mayors, Academicians, first, second or third public servant, pensioners, and spouses of the special passport owners.
+Special Passport – Called the Green passport, the issuances of this type of passport are for former members of the National Assembly, Mayors, Academicians, first, second or third public servant, pensioners, and spouses of the special passport owners.
 The daughter of the special passport owner can keep their passport until the time of employment or marriage.
 Another popular name for this passport is Turkish Green passport.

-Diplomatic Passport – This passport are for members of the National Assembly, non-PM ministers, Head judges of the judicial organs and their deputies, negotiators that are to deal with international issues, diplomats, and spouses of the diplomatic passport owners.
+Diplomatic Passport – This is called the Red passport and passport are for members of the National Assembly, non-PM ministers, Head judges of the judicial organs and their deputies, negotiators that are to deal with international issues, diplomats, and spouses of the diplomatic passport owners.
 These nationals can also use this passport when accompanying the primary passport holder.
 Another popular name for this passport is the Turkish Red passport.

 Turkey Immigration and Visa